 - Adrenaline.
 Initial response in a scary situation

 - Dopamine.
 Transmits happiness to our brain

-We all know that cells are the fundamental component of all living things, it has different functions to specific parts of the body, but its primary role is to get the nutrients and turn it into energy.
-Without it, cells are unable to function well as they are supposed to be and may cause a domino effect on its structure.
+We all know that cells are the fundamental component of all living things, it has different functions for specific parts of the body, but their primary role is to get the nutrients and turn them into energy.
+Without it, cells are unable to function well as they are supposed to and may cause a domino effect on their structure.

 Brain works faster

 A well-hydrated person tends to think faster than those who are not.
 Why?
 Since water fuels and gives electrical energy back to the body that allows the brain to function well.
 It also focuses on certain things in your brain and increases your attention.

 Studies indicate that when your body is dehydrated, your brain mass will decline beyond the typical size, which can lead to cognitive disorders: fatigue, stress, short-term memory loss, etc. Severe cases may lead to dementia or to a period in which the brain deteriorates over time and is unable to distinguish people, items, or places.
 With the help of water, you can be able to prevent this kind of scenario and make it work even better when you fuel it by drinking your h2Os.

 Our body has different temperatures depending on our gender, age, and physical activities.
 The average temperature is 37 Celsius, but if you’re sick and experiencing a high fever, water makes sure to stabilize the heat to prevent the brain from overheating.

 Water not only has an advantage in the brain but the whole body as well:

 - Helps the kidneys in removing unwanted toxins and wastes